The Centre for Investigative Journalism

 28 June 2023

-Recent years have seen significant improvement in both recognition and rhetoric from those in power around the climate crisis and the need for action to address the looming impacts.
+Recent years have seen significant improvement in both recognition and rhetoric from those in power around the need for action to address the looming impacts of the climate crisis.
 However, in too many cases, positive words have served only to obscure inaction at best and continued harm at worst.